icons8/lunacy-docs/docs/text.md

 1. The **Text** section.
 Appears in the Inspector when a text layer is selected.
 Features all the [settings](#text-settings) that you might need when working with text.
 2. The **Text** menu.
 Includes all the settings available in the **Text** section of the Inspector, plus the **Convert to Outlines** command.
 This command also appears on the context menu and lets you [convert text to vector shapes](#converting-text-to-vector-shapes).
-3. The **Edit object** button.
+3. The **Edit Layer** button.
 The button appears when you select a text layer.
 Click this button to start editing the text.
 Alternatively, just press `Enter`.
 4. In the **Appearance** section you deal with <a href="https://docs.icons8.com/layerstyles/#text-styles" target="_blank">reusable text styles</a>.
 5. The **Generate text** button.
 A click over the button generates a random text.
 A click over the down arrowhead next to the button invokes the [menu with text generation options](#text-generation-and-text-snippets).
 6. The **Advanced options** button.
 Opens a [panel](#advanced-text-options) with such text options as letter case, numbered and bulleted lists, etc.